SwissDataScienceCenter/datashim-charts/README.md

 # Unofficial [Datashim](https://github.com/datashim-io/datashim) Helm Chart Repository

-This repository checks the [Datashim project](https://github.com/datashim-io/datashim) once a week for new releases and published the helm charts here over at https://swissdatasciencecenter.github.io/datashim-charts/.
+This repository checks the [Datashim project](https://github.com/datashim-io/datashim) once a week for new releases and publishes the helm charts here over at https://swissdatasciencecenter.github.io/datashim-charts/.

 This repository should be archived when the Datashim helm charts